blookot/elastic-rag-demo/README.md

     }'
 ```

-In order to be able to use Kibana connectors, you will need to generate encryption keys from kibana docker and add them to kibana.yml
+In order to be able to use Kibana connectors, you will need to generate encryption keys from kibana docker
 ```
 docker exec -ti kibana-local-dev bash kibana@1d5263e8d004:~$ bin/kibana-encryption-keys generate exit
 ```
-and save the last 3 lines of output of the key generation command to add them to the .env file.
+Now, save the last 3 lines of the output of the key generation command and add them to the .env file with the following commands.
 Replace the 3 example keys below with your values!
 ```
 cd start-local/elastic-start-local